 The information contained in this handbook is designed to provide employees with an overview of the employment policies for Montgomery County.
 The contents of this handbook apply to employees of Montgomery County.
 Certain provisions of the handbook apply only to employees of the County who are not regular members of the County Police Department, and these provisions are delineated in the handbook.
 The County Police Department has Standard Operating Procedures and other General Orders and Rules which apply to its officers.
-For these Officers, the provisions of this handbook and all procedures, orders and rules of the Police Department, these provisions are noted.
+For these Officers, the provisions of this handbook and all procedures, orders and rules of the Police Department apply.
+Where special rules apply to members of the Police Department, these provisions are noted.
 Employees of the Montgomery County Courts are also subject to a handbook which applies to them, and therefore certain provision of this handbook do not apply to them.
 All statements are intended as general in nature.